Geonkick-Synthesizer/redkite/README.md

 ### Build & install Redkite

-I order to build Geonkick there is a need to install the following development packages:
+I order to build Redkite there is a need to install the following development packages:

 * Cairo